Introduction

 Preparation

-- Before cutting a window with glued glass, loosen and remove all connected parts that are in the cutting area that are at risk, such as trim panels and decorative strips, as well as all electrical connections.
+- Before cutting a window with bonded glass, release and remove all connected elements in the cutting area that are at risk, such as trim panels and decorative strips, as well as all electrical connections.

-- Close all painted areas that are located next to the window.
+- Cover all painted areas that are located near the window.

-- Trim off any excess glue, as this makes it easier to cut the glass.
+- Trim off any excess glue as this will make it easier to cut the glass.

-- Secure the vertically positioned windows to prevent them from falling out.
+- Secure vertically positioned glass to prevent it from falling out.

-- Cut along the glue bead in easily accessible places using a cutting tool.
+- Cut along the glue bead in easily accessible areas using a cutting tool.

-- Gently guide the cutting tool around the perimeter of the window, cutting through the bead of adhesive.
+- Carefully guide the cutting tool around the perimeter of the window, cutting through the bead of adhesive.

 - Avoid touching the window frame and body flange.

-- Use special «suction pads», to remove the glass from the window opening.
+- Use special "vacuum suction cups" to remove the glass from the window opening.

 General preparations for the gluing procedure